-- Expand set of services to larger sector of society.
+- Expand the set of services to a larger sector of society.

 - Solution Providers (Service Provider)

-- Acquire large number of customers for their solution or services.
+- Acquire a large number of customers for their solution or services.

 In case you need detailed information or further deliberation on any part, please feel free to get in touch with me directly.
 A myth is normally described as a traditional or legendary story so is Mobile Payments, usually concerning some being (Mobile Handset or Technology) or a hero (Mobile) or event (Payment Made), with or without a determinable basis of fact or a natural explanation, especially one that is concerned with deities or demigods and explains some practice, rite, or phenomenon of nature.

 All credits if any remains on the original contributor only.
 We have covered all basics around myth on mobile payments, its models and the importance of quality services.
 In the next upcoming post will talk about implementation, usage and practice experience for markets.

 - Research through open internet, news portals, white papers and imparted knowledge via live conferences & lectures.